 Haukur launched DM Félags Íslands in November 2017.
 Though it is working on initial projects, including a website to provide a greater presence than its current Facebook page, one of the group’s first efforts will be to become a trusted source of information to help improve the understanding and management of DM for people in Iceland.

-The MDF Toolkit is designed to help DM patients and their family members navigate the challenges of the disease.
+The Myotonic Toolkit is designed to help DM patients and their family members navigate the challenges of the disease.
 It provides an understanding of the DM symptoms to help patients manage their condition and take an active role in working with their doctors.
 It also provides medical professionals with an understanding the causes and features of the disease, as well as resources and practical suggestions for such things as anesthetic management, physical and occupational therapy, and management of myotonic dystrophy patients.

 “This,” he said, “is going to be big stuff for them.”